 \end{equation}

 where $\Delta \hat{z}_{i}$ is the forecast geopotential height difference between the \textit{i}th pair of adjacent points from the grid of the target situation, and $\Delta z_{i}$ is the corresponding observed geopotential height difference in the candidate situation.
 The differences are processed separately in both directions.
-The smaller the S1 values, the more similar the pressure fields.
+The smaller the S1 values, the more similar the pressure fields are.

-The $n_{1}$ dates with the lowest values of S1 are considered as analog situations, in terms of the atmospheric circulation, to the target day.
-The analog number $n_{1}$ is a parameter to calibrate.
+The $n_{1}$ dates with the lowest S1 values are considered as analog situations, in terms of the atmospheric circulation, for the target day.
+The analog number $n_{1}$ is a parameter to be calibrated.

-\item Subsequent level(s) of analogy: beyond the similarity of airflows, one may look for analogies in other variables of interest, such as moisture variables.
-Therefore, the $n_{1}$ analogs are subsampled once again on the basis of another variable, in order to obtain a lower number of analog dates, $n_{2}$.
-When the predictor is not a pressure field, the analogy criteria usually represents absolute distances: Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), the latest being most often used.
+\item Subsequent level(s) of analogy: Beyond the similarity of airflows, one may look for analogies in other variables of interest, such as moisture variables.
+Therefore, the $n_{1}$ analogs are subsampled once more on the basis of another variable, in order to obtain a lower number of analog dates, $n_{2}$.
+When the predictor is not a pressure field, the analogy criteria usually represents absolute distances to the mean absolute error (MAE) or root mean squared error (RMSE), with the latter being most often employed.

-A second level of analogy based on thermodynamic variables was introduced by \citet{Vallee1986}, and \citet{Gibergans-Baguena2007}.
-After a systematic assessment of variables, \citet{Bontron2004} pointed out that a moisture index made of the product of relative humidity at 850~hPa and total precipitable water gives the best performance.
+A second level of analogy, based on thermodynamic variables, was introduced by \citet{Vallee1986} and \citet{Gibergans-Baguena2007}.
+After a systematic assessment of variables, \citet{Bontron2004} pointed out that a moisture index consisting of the product of relative humidity at 850~hPa and total precipitable water achieves the best performance.
 This index does not represent an actual physical quantity, but expresses the water content of the air column and its proximity to saturation.

-This process can be repeated, by subsampling a decreasing number of analog dates, $n_{i}$, according to various meteorological variables.
+This process can be repeated by subsampling a decreasing number of analog dates, $n_{i}$, according to various meteorological variables.

-\item Probabilistic prediction: then, the daily observed precipitation amounts of the $n_{i}$ resulting dates provide the empirical conditional distribution considered as the probabilistic forecast for the target day.
+\item Probabilistic prediction: Then, the daily observed amounts of precipitation for the $n_{i}$ resulting dates provide the empirical conditional distribution, considered as the probabilistic forecast for the target day.

 \end{enumerate}

-The parameters to be defined (manually or automatically), for every level of analogy, are the following:
+The parameters to be defined (manually or automatically), for every level of analogy, are as follows:

 \begin{itemize}

-\item The selection of meteorological variables (predictors) that contain synoptic scale information having direct or indirect dependency with the target predictand.
+\item The selection of meteorological variables (predictors), containing synoptic scale information, and having a direct or indirect dependency with the target predictand.

 \item The pressure level, or height, at which the predictor is selected.